 Natural Colorants Extracted from Microalgae with Potential Use in Food: Case Study of C-phycocyanins

-• C. García Gómez Autor/a
+• C. García Gómez Author

-• E. Garza Valverde Autor/a
+• E. Garza Valverde Author

-• J. Nápoles Armenta Autor/a
+• J. Nápoles Armenta Author

-• R. A. De Hoyos Cantú Autor/a
+• R. A. De Hoyos Cantú Author

 DOI: